wso2/docs-choreo-dev/en/docs/develop-components/deploy-a-containerized-application.md

 By default, Choreo utilizes the Aqua Trivy (OSS) image vulnerability scanner to detect security vulnerabilities in all Dockerfile-based build pipelines.
 The scanner will fail the pipeline if any **CRITICAL** CVEs (Common Vulnerabilities and Exposures) are detected.
 CVEs of other severity levels are recorded but does not fail the pipeline.

 If you cannot fix a critical CVE immediately, you can opt to ignore it.
-To ignore a critical CVE add a **trivyignore** `(<docker-build-context-path>/.trivyignore)` file to your build context path.
+To ignore a critical CVE, add a `trivyignore` (`<docker-build-context-path>/.trivyignore`) file to your build context path.
 In the file, add the CVEs you need the pipeline to ignore, one entry per line as follows:

 ```
 CVE-2023-xxxx